Morris Iemma: Member for Hurstville

-In 1991 Iemma was elected to the New South Wales Legislative Assembly for the seat of Hurstville, defeating a sitting Liberal member, with the slogan "A local who listens".
+He was re-elected in 1995 and was appointed as a Parliamentary Secretary in the Carr Government.
+Initially assisting the Attorney General and Minister for Industrial Relations, Jeff Shaw, he was appointed Parliamentary Secretary assisting the Premier, Bob Carr in 1997.
 When the seat of Hurstville was abolished in 1999, he won a tough pre-selection battle for the safe seat of Lakemba, which included part of the old seat of Hurstville.
-Iemma held Lakemba until his resignation in 2008.
+Iemma would hold Lakemba until his resignation in 2008.